Anora™ Natera’s Miscarriage Test

 - Collect miscarriage sample and blood sample at your doctor’s office

-- Ship to Natera’s lab; results available in 5 business days
+- Ship to Natera’s lab; results available in 1 week

 - Discuss the results with your doctor.